jnmartin84/mk64-dc/README.md

 See: [ https://github.com/HarbourMasters/Torch/blob/6a2eb921482f2eb3b3cb5b675152d6d21d1a20ff/README.md ]

 Follow those instructions or nothing else will work.
-Then continue with the following commands:
+Then continue with the following commands (we will start from the beginning so there is no confusion):

+    source /opt/toolchains/dc/kos/environ.sh
+    cd ~/mario-kart-64-dc
+    cd tools/torch
     make
     cd ..
     make